 ACEP is working to protect emergency medicine and your patients.
 Surprise billing (also known as out-of-network billing) is the most important issue facing emergency physicians today.
 The decisions being made in Washington, DC could have widespread ramifications throughout the health care system, including cuts to physician reimbursement and reduced access for patients who need emergency care.

-For more than a year, surprise billing has been a central focus of ACEP’s federal advocacy efforts, building on years of state-level advocacy already done on this issue.
+For the last two years, surprise billing has been a central focus of ACEP’s federal advocacy efforts, building on years of state-level advocacy already done on this issue.
 Much of this conflict over surprise billing is playing out in the media, and insurers have been trying their hardest to paint emergency physicians in a bad light.

 If you are employed by a small or large staffing group, which the majority of ACEP members are, this legislation could impact how you are reimbursed for the care you provide to out-of-network patients – either directly or indirectly.
 To learn more about how you can advocate to protect emergency medicine on this issue, please visit our ACEP member advocacy toolkit or send an urgent message to Congress through our advocacy portal.

 Congress is debating various proposals, but here’s what you need to know: